MaxiKen/new/standardization_prompt.md

 This is not a restructuring, cleaning, editing, patching, conversion, or programmatic transformation task.

 The existing files are source material to learn from.
 They are not text that should be mechanically transformed into the new commentary.

+YOU'RE TO FOLLOW THIS INSTRUCTION STRICTLY.
+DON'T GENERATE IF YOU CANT.
+YOU ARE ALLOWED TO TAKE HOURS TO GENERATE.
+IF THE CONTENT SEEM TO LONG OR TIME TAKING FOR YOU, DON'T SHORTEN OR STOP STOP OBEYING THE INSTRUCTION, YOU'RE TO GENERATE UNTIL YOU'RE GENERATION CRASHES OR STOP ITSELF, I WILL KNOW HOW TO CONTINUE FROM THERE.
+IT SHOULDN'T BE YOU PAUSING, STOPPING, SHORTENING CONTENT EXPECTED OR NOT OBEYING RULES.
+I PROHIBIT IT.
+FOLLOW THIS INSTRUCTION STRICTLY.

 ---